opensearch-project/documentation-website/_dashboards/branding.md

 Header element | Description
 :--- | :---
 OpenSearch logo | See #1.
-Performs as the home button.
+Functions as the home button.
 Header bar | See #2.
 A single header bar used for all navigation controls.

 The default view remains close to the traditional view with minor changes.